 The term “horse” may apply to any gender of the species, including but not limited to foals, mares, stallions, and geldings.
 The term “stallion” may only be used to refer to an unaltered adult male horse.

 What is the difference between a stallion and a mustang?

 A stallion is a fully developed, complete male horse of any breed or kind.
 Mustang is a wild horse situated in the western United States that originated from horses brought over by Spain.
 The degree of Spanish heritage varies from herd to herd.

 There is no such thing as a female colt.
 A colt is a male horse under 4 years old.
 A filly is the female opposite of a male colt.

 It will be much simpler to recognize horses if you are familiar with the terminology used to describe the different genders of horses.

 If you’re in the market for a horse, it’s critical that you’re familiar with the terminology so you know exactly what you’re buying.

-Even if you are not buying a horse and you are in a lesson program you should know your horse genders and other terms.
+Even if you are not buying a horse and you are in a lesson program you should know your horse’s gender and other terms.

 You will want to know the description of the lesson horse you should be pulling out of the paddock or stall and that includes whether it is a mare or gelding.
-Otherwise you may be leading in the wrong horse.
+Otherwise, you may be leading the wrong horse.